DanielJamesEvans/Python_IDE/README.txt

 Use: There are two ways to use this software.

-     WAY 1 (for all computers): To begin using this IDE, run ide.py like a normal Python file.
+     WAY 1: To begin using this IDE, run ide.py like a normal Python file.
 Note that some features (ex. using the “Open With” feature of the operating system) are not available when directly running ide.py.
 To access these features, see “WAY 2” below.

-     WAY 2 (Mac only): In order to access all of the features of the software, use py2app to create an app.
+     WAY 2: In order to access all of the features of the software, use py2app to create an app.
             STEP 1: In the directory containing the code, run the following command in Terminal: py2applet --make-setup ide.py -includes syntax_highlighter.py preferences.ini --argv-emulation STEP 2: In the directory containing the code, run the following command in Terminal: python setup.py py2app -A
             STEP 3: Find the app in the dist directory in the directory where the source code is.